-Origin 2023 adds a plain-text log of all Origin file activity.
+There is a plain-text log of all Origin file activity.
 The file is named as "OriginProjHistory.txt" and saved to User Files (Help: Open Folder: User Files Folder).
 Maximum number of entries is controlled by system variable @MHF (default = 1000).

-6.1.3 Origin Toolbars
+5.1.3 Origin Toolbars